-Avomeen’s chemists are trained to identify and quantify both extractables and leachables, validate the analytical methods utilized, and then work with your team to determine the safety implications present and suggest alternative packaging if necessary.
+Avomeen’s chemists are trained to identify and quantify both extractables and leachables, validate the analytical methods utilized, and to work with your team to determine the safety implications present and suggest alternative packaging if necessary.
 This type of testing is critical for the pharmaceutical and medical device industries where packaging safety and toxicology studies are required for product registration.